 Practice Areas: General Municipal, Labor & Employment, Litigation

 Attorney Randazzo previously served as the Chair and long-time member of the Massachusetts Bar Association’s Public Law Section Council.
-She was named a Massachusetts Super Lawyer in the area of State, Local and Municipal Law, for 2017 and 2018.
+She has been named a Massachusetts Super Lawyer in the area of State, Local and Municipal Law, for 2017, 2018, 2019, and 2020.

 - Conducting training on public records and open meeting law issues, and advising clients on responding to public records requests and open meeting law complaints.